1989 Australian Open – Men's singles

 Ivan Lendl defeated Miloslav Mečíř in the final, 6–2, 6–2, 6–2 to win the men's singles tennis title at the 1989 Australian Open.
+It was his first Australian Open title and seventh major singles title overall.

 Mats Wilander was the defending champion, but lost in the second round to Ramesh Krishnan.

-This was the first Australian Open in which future world No. 1 Pete Sampras competed in the main draw.
+This was the first Australian Open in which future world No. 1, two-time champion and 14-time major singles champion Pete Sampras competed in the main draw.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.